PromiseNwachukwu/Web-Stack-Implementation-Lamp-Stack-in-AWS/Project2-LAMPstack.md

 ## Before we can receive any traffic by our Web Server, we need to open TCP port 80 which is the default port that web browsers use to access web pages on the Internet
 ![Screenshot from 2023-09-18 02-21-26](https://github.com/PromiseNwachukwu/my-portfolio1/assets/109115304/bd237cce-dda3-4c51-b88b-d4df906ac185)

+## To confirm that our Apache HTTP server can be accessed locally in our Ubuntu shell, and can respond to requests from the Internet
+### Accessing our server locally in our Ubuntu shell.
 $ curl http://localhost:80
 ![Screenshot from 2023-09-18 02-23-30](https://github.com/PromiseNwachukwu/my-portfolio1/assets/109115304/135ddf7c-4137-431c-8562-62f5fba07830)